 What Are the Mental Health Benefits of Gardening?

-Mary’s ability to persevere, and that of several co-characters, begins when she discovers the eponymous secret garden and begins to tend it.
+Mary’s ability to persevere, and that of several co-characters, begins when she discovers a hidden garden and begins to tend it.

 Many of us know people—or are people—who recognize the healing powers of gardening.
-As it turns out, there is medical research to confirm what we experience.
+As it turns out, there is medical research to confirm its benefits.

 1. Decreased Stress